SweetDate-Calendar/sd_protocol/100-sweet-date-cli/index.md

 # SweetDate CLI

 The **SweetDate CLI** is a developer tool for working with the **SweetDate Implementation Protocol (SDIP)**.
-It takes the protocol definition (provided as JSON) and generates starter templates for implementing client libraries in different programming languages.
+It takes the protocol definition (provided as JSON) and:

+- Generates starter templates for implementing client libraries in different programming languages.
+- Runs automated conformance tests to verify correct protocol behavior.

+---

 ## Purpose

-The SweetDate CLI ensures **secure and consistent implementations** of client libraries by scaffolding a complete set of methods exposed by the **SweetDate Engine**.
+The SweetDate CLI ensures **secure, consistent, and verifiable implementations** of client libraries.

-For each supported language, the CLI generates a template with all protocol commands (as defined in the SDIP), so developers can focus on implementing the details in their language ecosystem rather than re-designing the interface from scratch.
+- It scaffolds a complete set of protocol commands for each supported language.
+- It provides a **Universal Conformance Driver** to test that implementations behave exactly as expected.

-This guarantees that client libraries across Ruby, Elixir, PHP, and future languages stay aligned with the SweetDate protocol and behave consistently.
+This guarantees that client libraries across Ruby, Elixir, PHP, and future languages stay aligned with the SweetDate protocol — both in **structure** and in **runtime behavior**.

 ---